park250ss/Table-Track/REPORT.md

 > - testvalidTimeFormat(): passed. the system checks invalid format and handles followed by a valid time
 > - testTimewithLeadingZero(): passed. the system processes a time input with a single digit hour without a leading zero

+#### 4.4 Equivalence Class Testing <br />
 #### Figure: Equivalence Class Testing <br />
 > Equivalence Class Testing <br />

+#### 4.5 State Transition Testing <br />
+> State Transition Testing <br />
+> The goal of state transition testing for the ReservationManagerStateTransitionTest.java was to make that the application correctly handles the different states and trnasitions involced in the reservation process.
+We wanted to verify that the program correctly transitions from initial state to gathering reservation details, checks slot availability and appropriately handles both available and unavailable time slots and makes a reservation successfully or handles reservation failure.

+> The test was to cover following:
+> - S1: Start -> S2: Gather Reservation Details: event that user initiated the reservation process and provide details such as name, contact number, date, time and number of people)
+> - S2: Gather Reservation Details -> S3: Check Slot Availability: event that the program gathers all the necessary details and checks if the desired time slot is available
+> - S3: Check Slot Availability -> S4: Reservation Made: event that if the time slot is available, the reservation is successfully booked
+> - S3: Check Slot Availability -> S5: Reservation Failed: event that if the slot is not available, the reservation fails
+> - S5: Reservation Failed -> S2: Gather Reservation Details for Retry: event that user retries the reservation process by providing new details

 #### Figure: State Transition Testing <br />
 ![image](https://github.com/user-attachments/assets/4830b7ee-8c15-4135-bde8-70cbb5b0904f)
 ![image](https://github.com/user-attachments/assets/da9b0a8e-f12c-4c81-8f2a-fa7b628f9e46)
-> State Transition Testing <br />
-> The goal of state transition testing for the ReservationManagerStateTransitionTest.java was to make that the application correctly handles the different states and trnasitions involced in the reservation process.
-We wanted to verify that the program correctly transitions from initial state to gathering reservation details, checks slot availability and appropriately handles both available and unavailable time slots and makes a reservation successfully or handles reservation failure.

 #### Figure: Decision Table Testing <br />
 ![image](https://github.com/user-attachments/assets/571eb9cb-433f-4fc0-af20-13f743f5fedd)